securCom/ansible-role_repo-nginx/README.md

 # Requirements

-Forr supported systems  see http://nginx.org/en/linux_packages.html.
+For supported systems  see http://nginx.org/en/linux_packages.html.
 If yhour system is not supported, the role tasks will be skipped.

 For supported system by this role, see the `vars/os-<system>` files.